sj14/review-bot/README.md

 `review-bot` sends a reminder message to Mattermost (Slack probably too) with all open pull/merge requests which need an approval.
 Well suitable for running as a cron-job, e.g. for daily reminders.

-This tool is still a **beta** version.
-The Gitlab backend is more mature while the Github backend is an early preview.
+This tool is still **beta**.
+The usage with Gitlab and Mattermost is more mature while the Github and Slack usage is an early preview.

 ## Installation